 March 2015: Williams withdrew his plans

-Williams withdrew all of his renovation plans in March 2015, the same month that the local council was due to rule on the plans.
+Williams withdrew all of his renovation plans in March 2015, the same month that The Royal Borough of Kensington and Chelsea was due to rule on the plans.

 April 2015: Williams submitted scaled back plans

 Williams submitted a fresh set of proposals in April for renovations to his house.
 This time the proposals were less extreme.
 The plans for an underground extension with a swimming pool were gone, but Williams still wanted to make substantial changes to the existing property.